nutanix-japan/ntnxtraining1121/examplelab1/examplelab1.rst

    What is the IP of the current name server (Name Servers)?

+   How many networks are configured for this Single Node cluster?

+   What is the Virtual IP address of the cluster?

+   What’s the differences between a Virtual IP and the CVM IP?

+   What do you think the iSCSI Data service IP is used for?
+We will use this for Volume constructs.

 #.
 Click the cluster name at the top-left corner of the UI and review the **Cluster Details** window.

 #.
 Explore the functions available under the **User** menu (it will be labeled with the currently logged-in user, **admin**).
 The several **Download** selections open new tabs in your browser and require internet access.

    .. figure:: images/10.png

 #.
 Now that you are familiar with the Prism management interface, return to the **Home** dashboard by clicking on the Nutanix logo (“**X**”) or by selecting **Home** from the **dashboard** menu.